 Stick With Swimming

-Isaac started swimming a few months ago and for 2015, we’re resolving to continue with it.
+Isaac started swimming a few months ago and for this year, we’re resolving to continue with it.
 A big regret I have from my own childhood is that I never stuck with anything and I hope to encourage Isaac to continue to swim.
 I don’t expect him to become a competitive swimmer (unless he wants to be) but I do expect him to be able to stay afloat safely and confidently.

 Stay Fit and Active